candiesforlife/minority_report/README.md

 2. python minority_report/viz.py

+# Then, for more information, you can :

+1. Run the Data_Viz notebook

 <!-- TO DO:
 - Rename matrix.py to preprocessing.py
 - Have py file that runs full cleaning and preprocessing in one